mattcone/markdown-guide-book/manuscript/chapter1.md

 From your perspective, the process will vary somewhat depending on the application you use.
 For example, Dillinger essentially combines steps 1-3 into a single, seamless interface — all you have to do is type in the left pane and the rendered output magically appears in the right pane.
 But if you use other tools, like a text editor with a static website generator, you'll find that the process is much more visible.

+## Flavors of Markdown

+One of the most confusing aspects of using Markdown is that practically every Markdown application implements a slightly different version of Markdown.
+These variants of Markdown are commonly referred to as *flavors*.
+It's your job to master whatever flavor of Markdown your application has implemented.

+To wrap your head around the concept of Markdown flavors, it might help to think of them as language dialects.
+People in Ciudad Juárez speak Spanish just like the people in Barcelona, but there are substantial differences between the dialects used in both cities.
+The same is true for people using different Markdown applications.
+Using [Dillinger](https://www.markdownguide.org/tools/dillinger/) to write with Markdown is a vastly different experience than using [Ulysses](https://www.markdownguide.org/tools/ulysses/).

+Practically speaking, this means you never know exactly what a company means when they say they support "Markdown."
+Are they talking about only the [basic syntax elements](#basic-syntax), or all of the basic and [extended syntax elements](#extended-syntax/) combined, or some arbitrary combination of syntax elements?
+You don't know until you read the documentation or start using the application.

+If you're just starting out, the best advice I can give you is to pick a Markdown application with good Markdown support.
+That'll go a long way towards maintaining the *portability* of your Markdown files.
+You might want to store and use your Markdown files in other applications, and to do that you need to start with an application that provides good support.
+You can use the [tool directory](https://www.markdownguide.org/tools/) to find an application that fits the bill.

 ## Additional Resources

 There are lots of other resources you can use to learn Markdown.
 Here are a few of my favorites: